Uniforms, ranks, rank badges and special insignias of foreign volunteers and formations of the Waffen-SS during the Second World War.

 The insignia were worn by all ranks of the Waffen-SS up to the Lieutenant Colonel (Obersturmbannführer) on the left collar piece.
 Officers from the rank of colonel had rank insignia on both collar pieces.

 On the shoulders, on the other hand, they wore the corresponding insignia of rank of the army.
 On uniforms without shoulder pieces (e.g. camouflage suits) the soldiers wore the new army and Waffen-SS rank badges on both sleeves.

 According to SS regulations, officers had white cords on their headgear, including the side caps.
 Officers in the general’s rank had them in silver.
-SS generals had grey lapel on the coat.
+SS generals had gray lapel on the coat.

-The colour of arms was indicated on cords on the shoulders and on the badge of rank on the front of the side cap at the beginning of the war.
+The color of arms was indicated on cords on the shoulders and on the badge of rank on the front of the side cap at the beginning of the war.

-Some officers and mens wore coloured cords on their caps, which was not official.
-According to the regulations, the cords on the cap and long trousers were always white and not in the colour of the arms.
+Some officers and men swore colored cords on their caps, which was not official.
+According to the regulations, the cords on the cap and long trousers were always white and not in the color of the arms.

 Waffen-SS members with special training or special tasks wore a diamond-shaped badge on the left cuff.

 Ranks of the Waffen-SS